joma74/typescript-starter/README.md

 TODO
 ====
-- Investigate solution for cleanup lib dir
+- Investigate solution for cleanup of /lib dir before build
-- Extract module lookup setup somewhere more common